-We are delighted to announce Lisa Traxler as the winner of our Little Forest Open Competition 2019.
-Her work ‘Disruptive Light Apparatus’ will be displayed on our Boarhunt 4th Plinth during Art in the Garden 2019.
+Lisa Traxler was the winner of our Little Forest Open Competition 2019.
+Her work ‘Disruptive Light Apparatus’ was displayed on our Boarhunt 4th Plinth during Art in the Garden 2019.

 Lisa Traxler’s Statement